erajasekar/erajasekar.github.io/_posts/2016-05-31-error-accumulation-java8-functional-validation-javaslang.md

 #### Choosing between Try Monad and Validation Applicative Functor

-In the [previous post]({% post_url 2016-05-27-better-exception-handling-java8-streams-using-javaslang %}) , I illustrated using *Try monad* to safely deal with failures.
+In the [previous post]({% post_url 2016-05-27-better-exception-handling-java8-streams-using-javaslang %}) , I illustrated using *Try monad* to gracefully deal with failures.
 When trying to compose with Monads, the combination process will short circuit at the first encountered error.
 But *Validation applicative functor* will continue processing the combining functions, accumulating all errors.
-So we should use *Try* for fail fast and *Validation* for fail slow scenarios.
+So we should use **Try** for *fail fast* and **Validation** for *fail slow* scenarios.